MrPaulAlbert/saywhat/README.md

 ## Overview

-This site contains my personal internal work product from my research on the Dumbarton Oak Seal Catalogue.
+This site contains the internal work product from my research on the Dumbarton Oak Seal Catalogue.

 ## Talk